 BLANCHE KILLIGREW (d.
 December 14, 1595)

-Blanche Killigrew was the daughter and heiress of Henry Killigrew of Wolston, Cornwall, bringing the manor of Trebeigh in St. Ive to her marriage.
+Blanche Killigrew was the daughter and heiress of Henry Killigrew of Wolston, Cornwall.
 Her mother is given by some sources as one of the co-heiresses of the Trelawny family and by others as Elizabeth Bond.
 Blanche married John Wrey of North Russell and Bridestowe, Devon (d.1597).
-They had six sons and two daughters: John, William (d.1636), Edmond, Arthur, Robert, George, Philippa, and Jane.
+Their children were John, William (d.1636), Edmond, Arthur, Robert, George, Philippa, and Jane.
+Blanche brought the manor of Trebeigh in St. Ive to her marriage.
 She was buried in St. Ive Church in Cornwall on December 16, 1595.
 Portrait: monument in St. Peter’s Church, Tawstock, moved there in 1924.

 CATHERINE KILLIGREW (1579-1641)

 Catherine Killigrew was the daughter of Sir William Killigrew of Lothbury, London (1545-November 23, 1622) and Margery or Margaret Saunders (1545-June 1625), although the Oxford DNB incorrectly states that she was the daughter of Henry Killigrew of Hanworth, Middlesex.
 Birthdates given for her vary from 1574-1582.
 On November 26, 1599, in St. Margaret Lothbury, London, she married Sir Thomas Jermyn of Rushbrooke, Suffolk (1573-1644/5).
 Their children were Robert (1601-1623), Thomas (c.1602-1659), Henry (c.1604-1684), another son, and Elizabeth, who died in 1605 from accidentally ingesting rat poison.
 Portrait: by Marcus Gheeraerts the Younger, 1614.